anisharani28/notesapp/README.md

 Skills used: HMTL5, CSS, Bootstrap and Javascript

 My take on this: Fixed the Accessibility Issues.
+Refer to the document for the accessibility issues.

 Tools used for testing: